-NOTE 2: A Protocol Control Information (PCI) header is attached to the Service Data Unit (SDU) by the layer to form a Protocol Data Unit (PDU).
+NOTE: A Protocol Control Information (PCI) header is attached to the Service Data Unit (SDU) by the layer to

-Tx buffer: dedicated memory used to temporarily store data to be sent
+Tx buffer: dedicated memory used to temporarily store data to be sent duration of the card session.
+Processing of the UICC application session will not interfere with normal 3G operation.